 Walk with Komodo Dragons and Dive with Manta Rays Aboard One of All Star’s Indonesian Dive Liveaboards!

 Ask any diver where they would like to visit in Indonesia and the #1 response will undoubtedly be Raja Ampat.
 And while Raja Ampat is home to more species of fish and coral and gets most of the publicity, Komodo is a close second.

-My first trip to Indonesia was to Komodo and I was blown away!
+My first trip to Indonesia was to Komodo, and I was blown away!
 Komodo is one of the most important ecosystems in the world at the convergence of two oceans – the Indian and Pacific.
 The variety of diving topography is unrivaled anywhere else in Indonesia.

 If you’ve ever done the Washing Machine dive site in the Exuma Cays of the Bahamas, Komodo has a similar site known as Shotgun, aka the Cauldron, offering a similar experience with a ripping current funneled through a channel.
 The experience is like flying!

-Komodo is one of the world’s top dive destinations for manta rays and at Manta Alley it’s not uncommon to have over a dozen oceanic manta rays swirling through the feeding station.
-All diving in Komodo is done from tenders and a well-trained driver can often spot manta rays breaking the surface.
+Komodo is one of the world’s top dive destinations for manta rays, and, at Manta Alley, it’s not uncommon to have over a dozen oceanic manta rays swirling through the feeding station.
+All diving in Komodo is done from tenders, and a well-trained driver can often spot manta rays breaking the surface.

-With all this big stuff to see don’t discount the macro-life.
-You’ll have a chance to find pygmy seahorses, frogfish, wunderpus, pipefish and nudibranchs in a rainbow of colors in addition to healthy fish populations.
+With all this big stuff to see, don’t discount the macro-life.
+You’ll have a chance to find pygmy seahorses, frogfish, wunderpus, pipefish, and nudibranchs in a rainbow of colors – in addition to healthy fish populations.

-With such diversity under the surface it’s hard to imagine there being any time to enjoy excursions on land.
+With such diversity under the surface, it’s hard to imagine there being any time to enjoy excursions on land.
 But remember, this is the only place on earth where you can walk with dragons!
-The Komodo dragon is the world’s largest species of lizard measuring up to 3m in length.
-While the dragons are a must see don’t miss out on Pink Beach, a magnificent spot for a sunset shot, or hike Padar Island for a panoramic view of the park’s beauty.
+The Komodo dragon is the world’s largest species of lizard, measuring up to 3m in length.
+While the dragons are a must see, don’t miss out on Pink Beach, a magnificent spot for a sunset shot, or hike Padar Island for a panoramic view of the park’s beauty.

-If you have extra time you can even schedule some dives out to Nusa Penida to see mola mola or to the Liberty Wreck, both world famous dive spots.
+If you have extra time, you can even schedule some dives out to Nusa Penida to see mola mola or to the Liberty Wreck, both world famous dive spots.
 I chose to visit the Uluwatu Temple, which sits atop cliffs towering nearly 300 feet above the sea.
 Don’t take the precautionary signs lightly; the mischievous monkeys are very fond of cameras and phones!
 Check out this site for other recommendations on things to do in Bali.